Women's stockings including the arrival of nylon

 Understandably nylons were expensive as well as being extremely fragile.

 When - not if - they caught on something, however tiny the tear, the fine knitting dropped its stitches into what were known as 'ladders'.
-Most high streets had shops of 'invisible menders' who, for a charge, would painstakingly pick up the stitches with gadget something like an miniature rug-making tool, using a powerful magnifying glass.
+Most high streets had shops of 'invisible menders' who, for a charge, would painstakingly pick up the stitches with gadget something like a miniature rug-making tool, using a powerful magnifying glass.

 Later on, stockings were produced with a form of knot stitch that made snags go into holes rather than ladders.